Battle of New Orleans: Jackson's raid on the British camp

 Following Villeré's intelligence report, on the evening of December 23, Jackson led 2,131 men in a brief three-pronged assault from the north on the unsuspecting British troops, who were resting in their camp.
 He then pulled his forces back to the Rodriguez Canal, about 4 mi south of the city.
-That evening, the raid was supported by cannon fire from 2 gunboats and USS Carolina, the start of which signalled the start of the attack.
+That evening, the raid was supported by cannon fire from two gunboats and USS Carolina, signaling the start of the attack.

+A half an hour after the Carolina's bombardment, Jackson sent his forces forwards with the Marines pressing forward along the levee, the 7th and 44th Infantry Regiments in column to the Marines' left, Plauche and Daquin's battalions coming in from the rear.
+The 7th and 44th Regiments made initial contact, routing a British force behind a hedge and ditch.
+As the battle progressed British reinforcements from the 21st Regiment of Foot and 93rd Regiment of Foot arrived and engaged the Americans, with the 21st Regiment of Foot beating back John Coffee's Mounted Rifles.

 The Americans suffered 24 killed, 115 wounded, and 74 missing, (Note: Reproducing Adjutant General Robert Butler's casualty report to Brigadier General Parker dated January 16, 1815.) while the British reported their losses as 46 killed, 167 wounded, and 64 missing.
 (Note: Despatch from Hayne to Jackson dated January 10.
 'Prisoners taken [December 24]- One major, 2 lieutenants, 1 midshipman 66 non-commissioned officers and privates') The action was consequential, since at December 25 Pakenham's forces now had an effective strength of 5,933 out of a headcount of 6,660 soldiers.
 (Note: Within Monthly Return, December 1814.)
 Historian Robert Quimby states that the British won a "tactical victory, which enabled them to maintain their position", but they "were disabused of their expectation of an easy conquest".
 As a consequence, the Americans gained time to transform the canal into a heavily fortified earthwork.